 Bentic the scholar is an intelligent researcher, as well as the local librarian.
 He spends all his time studying in his library, seeking knowledge.
 His thirst for wisdom brings him to his death when he discovers that Mordea is not the first-born Tempest and is caught.
 However, Bentic is avenged by Devon when the Avatar makes him conscious of his powers.

-Rhian trades in gems and is a weaver, also trading in close.
+Rhian trades in gems and is a weaver, also trading in clothes.
 She is the mother of Torwin and wife of Toran.
 Her tragedy starts as soon as the Avatar arrives on Pagan, when Toran is executed and Rhian remains to run the business in East Tenebrae all alone.
 With her son among the Theurgists to attempt to resurrect Toran, he soon commits suicide when he learns that Toran cannot be raised, and Rhian suffers one final loss, where her whole family has been decimated because of Lady Mordea.

 Orlok runs the Shattered Skull tavern in Tenebrae, with the assistance of Jenna as barmaid.
 He sells his beverages at a higher price than Jenna, cheating to make profit.
 His cheating is also evident when he makes up stories on how mighty he, his family and his tavern are, to make them buy drinks, when a Hear Truth spell will easily demonstrate the truth about his lied stories.
 While he will invent all manner of stories about how he lost his leg, eye and hand to make his customers buy a drink, the truth is that his eye patch is fake, he was born without a hand and he lost his leg when he was chopping wood and the axe slipped.